spryker/spryker-docs/docs/scos/user/features/202001.0/product-bundles-feature-overview.md

 * A product bundle can have localized SEO information
 * A product bundle can have multiple localized image sets

-## Product Bundle Entity Relationship Diagram
+## Product bundle entity relationship diagram

 ![Product bundle entity diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Product+Bundles/product_bundles_entity_diagram.png)

-## Availability Calculation
+## Availability calculation

 Bundle availability is calculated from bundled product availability.
 When bundled product availability is changed, for example state machine move through reserved flags then all bundles is updated accordingly.

 Bundle is updated when: